BeniamG/METRICS-Lab/content/tour/index.md

           position: right
           color: '#666'
       - title: We meet weekly ☕️
-        content: 'To share your knowledge with the group and pursue common research topics together!'
+        content: 'To share your knowledge with the group and pursue common research topics together.'
         align: left
         background:
           image: